liquity/bold/README.md

 The pricing method for each LST depends on availability of oracles.
 Where possible, direct LST-USD market oracles have been used.

 Otherwise, composite market oracles have been created which utilise the ETH-USD market feed and an LST-ETH market feed.
-In the case of the WSTETH oracle, the STETH price and the WSTETH-STETH exchange rate is used.
+In the case of the WSTETH oracle, the STETH-USD price and the WSTETH-STETH exchange rate is used.

 LST-ETH canonical exchange rates are also used as sanity checks for the more vulnerable LSTs (i.e. lower liquidity/volume).